Has the Mount Etna eruption got you wondering, are there any volcanoes in the UK? You may be surprised by the answer

 Borrowdale hills

-The Borrowdale hills in the Lake District are of a similar age to those in Snowdonia and were once just as explosive.
-Another British super-volcano, they have reached the grand age of 450 million years and, despite creating some of England's most stunning landscapes, have long since retired.
+The Borrowdale Hills in the Lake District are a similar age to those in Snowdonia (roughly 450 million years old) and were once just as explosive.
+Another British super-volcano, the hills are no longer active.

 Ardnamurchan Peninsula, Scotland